 - 1. Model assumptions - 2.
 Null and alternative hypothesis - 3.
-A test statistic (something calculated by a rule from a sample) - This needs to have the property that extreme values of the test statistic are rare, and hence cast doubt on the null hypothesis. - The test statistic will have a certain sampling distribution.

-4. A mathematical theorem saying, "If the model assumptions and the null hypothesis are both true, then the sampling distribution of the test statistic has this particular form."
+A test statistic (something calculated by a rule from a sample) with the following two properties: - Extreme values of the test statistic are rare, and hence cast doubt on the null hypothesis. - o The sampling distribution of the test statistic is known. - 4.
+A mathematical theorem saying, "If the model assumptions and the null hypothesis are both true, then the sampling distribution of the test statistic has this particular form."